 John Writes:

-After these things I looked, and behold, a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, and palm branches were in their hands; and they cry out with a loud voice, saying,
+After these things I looked, and behold, a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, and palm branches were in their hands; and they cry out with a loud voice, saying, “Salvation to our God who sits on the throne, and to the Lamb.”

 John is once again found in the Judge’s throne room where angels, the elders and the four living creatures were encircling the throne of Yahveh.
 Included in this holy gathering was a great multitude from all nationalities.
 These are identified as gentile believers known as “the uncircumcised” (cf. Rom.
 2:26) who were now joined together with the sealed “sons of Israel”.